Academic Expectations and Program Requirements

 Course Load Requirements for International Students with F-1 or J-1 Status

 A student with F-1 or J-1 status is required to be enrolled full-time in fall and spring semesters.
 Summer semester is traditionally a vacation period unless it is the student’s first or graduating semester and the student is then required to enroll full-time.
-In order for the student to be enrolled less than full-time, the student must either receive written authorization from International Student and Scholar Services or be flagged as full-time by the Office of the Registrar.
+In order for the student to be enrolled less than full-time, the student must either receive written authorization from International Student and Scholar Services or be flagged as full-time by the Office of the Registrar based on an exception listed in student rules.
 If the student does not take one of these appropriate actions, then the student may be out of legal status with the Department of Homeland Security or the Department of State.
-Loss of legal immigration status is very serious and will result in a student being ineligible to be employed and may result in a student having to leave the United States.
+Loss of legal immigration status is serious and will result in a student being ineligible to be employed and may result in a student having to leave the United States.
 The student is responsible to uphold U.S. federal government and University regulations.

 The U.S. government allows a student to register less than full-time in certain circumstances.
 These reasons may be found in the “Dropping Below Full-Time” section available on the International Student and Scholar Services website.